devlikeapro/waha-docs/content/en/docs/overview/faq.md

 toc: true
 ---

-## How much CPU and Memory does WhatsApp HTTP API consume?
+## How much CPU and Memory does WhatsApp API consume?
 ### WEBJS

 The benchmark has been made on **Intel(R) Core(TM) i7-10510U CPU @ 1.80GHz**.